Chances of getting into Mount Holyoke College

-Can I get into MHC?
-The school has a 51% acceptance rate.
+How hard is it to get into MHC and can I get accepted?
+The school has a 51% acceptance rate ranking it #22 in Massachusetts for lowest rate of acceptance.
 Last year, 1,752 out of 3,446 applicants were admitted making MHC a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 10 percent.
 Mount Holyoke College typically accepts and attracts "A-" average high school students.
 Only 30% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top ten percent of their high school class.

 |SAT Test||25th Percentile Score|